FaiHomjandee/Improved-Random-Forest/README.md

 My master thesis at Chulalongkorn University 2019
 I did the mixed of Minority Condensation Decisition Tree, and Standard Decisiton Tree for classification of imbalanced problems

-Purpose of our project is tried to improve a popular classifier named as Random Forest (RF).
+The purpose of our project is to try to improve a popular classifier named Random Forest (RF).
-We fixed the problem of Decision Treev(DT) which they are collected within RF.
-Its classify return low of accuracy when they face with complex of imformation as a imbalanced of the dataset.
+We fixed the problem of Decision Trees (DT) in RF.
+Its classify return low of accuracy when they face with a complex of information as an imbalanced of the dataset.
+The results show better performance than other classifiers we compared.

+See paper below...